 I arrived on Ben Gurion airport in Tel Aviv on very early Saturday morning.
 I was tired after the sleepless night in the bumpy flight but at the same time excited about the next 2 weeks.
 But then I walked into a hall full of border control cubicles and in no time I felt nervous.
-I’ve heard so many stories about crossing border of Israel, all of them being not very nice ones that a wave of anxiety took over me.
+I’ve heard so many stories about crossing border of Israel, all of them being not very nice ones that a wave of anxiety took over me even if I knew what to expect at Israel’s airport security.
 The lines weren’t too long but all I could see around were people being questioned for at least 5 minutes, however there were seem to be no problems and everything went fairly smoothly.
 Finally it was my turn to talk to the border control.
 I already had all my reservations and itineraries ready (as I saw most of the people had to show them) and I tried to stay calm but for some reason border crossing always makes me nervous, and especially when it’s such a famous one.
 The young woman inside of the cubicle smiled to me and took my passport.
 After the standard checking she asked me just few questions: if I’m travelling on my own, if I know anyone in Israel, what’s the reason of my visit and what’s my plan.
 I answered every question truely.
 Yes, I’m travelling on my own.
 No, I don’t know anyone in Israel.
 I came just to travel around and see the country (I didn’t mention going to the Palestinian Territories as it’s a big no at the border).
 I briefly told her my plan, including the Jordanian part, but didn’t remember the name of Jisr az Zarqa as it’s not your usual travel destination in Israel.
 I wanted to show her my reservations but she said no, it’s fine.
 She just printed the blue slip of paper that included all the necessary details (name, number of passport, nationality, picture, time, date and place of arrival to Israel) and it served as my entry permit.
 She didn’t stamp my passport, didn’t even try so.
 The whole procedure took maybe 3 minutes and was very straightforward.
 Later on I learnt that at the airport border they don’t even have stamps anymore, they were replaced by these slips of paper.
 So even if you insist on having your passport stamped you will be disappointed.

 After over a week of exploring Israel and having the best time ever I was about to go to Jordan for few more days (to be honest I didn’t really want to leave Israel, I had such a blast there…).
 There’re three border crossings between Israel and Jordan: one in the north (Jordan River/Sheikh Hussein Bridge crossing), one in the midle (King Hussein/Allenby Bridge crossing) and one in the south (Yitzhak Rabin/Wadi Araba crossing).
 If you want to travel between Jerusalem and Amman then the middle one is the most convienient but you can’t get a visa on arrival there, you should get it before in one of the Jordanian consulates.
 That’s why I went all the way down to Eilat (4.5 hours by bus from Jerusalem) to cross the border there.
 The rumours said that on this border crossing the Jordanian visa is free of charge but no one could confirm this information and so I was ready to pay 20jd for my visa.